Formulation of spin Nernst effect for spin-nonconserving insulating magnets: Model and Method

 The semiclassical theory is a framework that describes the motion of wave packets formed by the superposition of Bloch states.
-Assuming the adiabatic approximation, the $\eta$-th wave packet $\ket{W_\eta^{(0)}}$ is constructed solely from the $\eta$-th Bloch state as follows:
+Using this framework, we evaluate the expectation values of $\bm{j}^{O}(\bm{r})$ and $\tau^{O}(\bm{r})$, which are generally expressed as,

+where $\hat{\bm{\theta}}$ represents the corresponding one-body operator, namely, $\hat{\theta}_\lambda=\hat{\bm{j}}^{O}_\lambda$ or $\hat{\tau}^{O}$.
+To this end, we introduce virtual source fields corresponding to these physical quantities into the Hamiltonian and determine their expectation values by performing functional differentiation on the action derived from the Lagrangian~\cite{chang1996,sundaram1999,xiao2010}.
+The Hamiltonian with the virtual source field $\bm{h}(\hat{\bm{r}}, t)$ coupled to $\hat{\bm{\theta}}$ is written as